Masonite Documentation

 Getting Started

-For the purposes of learning about Framework Hooks, we will walk through how to implement Sentry into a Masonite application by adding it to the Exception Hook.
+For the purposes of learning about Framework Hooks, we will walk through how to implement into a Masonite application by adding it to the Exception Hook.

 Exception Hooks